pietralbi/urw-extended-recipes/README.md

 * Small and large barrels

 * Stone hammer
-	- Good for basic metallurgy and bashing skulls
+	- Good for basic ironworking and bashing skulls
 		+ Two-handed and heavy, better than a club, not as good as a maul or mace

 * Northern staff-bow